terminal29/Arduino-Tracker-Plugin/README.md

 * Using Serial Library from https://github.com/wjwwood/serial

-* (Soon to be) Using FreePIE IO Library from https://github.com/AndersMalmgren/FreePIE/tree/master/Lib/IO
+* Using Quaternion-AxisAngle conversions from http://www.euclideanspace.com/maths/geometry/rotations/conversions/

 # How to use
 1. Load up the arduino IDE and make sure you have installed the required libs (https://www.arduino.cc/en/Guide/Libraries) then open up the *Arduino_Tracker_Sketch.ino* file and upload it to your board.
 Once it is done, open up the serial input and set line endings to *Newline* and serial speed to *115200 baud*.
 Now when you type anything into the input,